 Adopt qualitative and quantitative collection methods to gather customer data.
 Quantitative data tell you what your user does, but qualitative insights explain why they behave in such a way.

-You can get quantitative data by looking at your product analytics or by conducting usability tests, heatmap analysis, or in-app event tracking.
+You can get quantitative data by looking at your product analytics by conducting usability tests, or in-app event tracking.

 Data tab with event analytics on Userpilot